Stable-CORE-Defi/StableCORE-frontend/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

-## Network Switching & USBD Minting
+## Network Switching & USDC Minting

 This application supports switching between Hardhat local network and Core Testnet2.
 The network switching functionality has been implemented with the following features: